 Given the limited time that was available to complete the design process, each group used a consumer journey map as the tool to convey their own prototyped solution for an improved customer experience at SFM.
 Each group delivered highly creative and innovative prototypes that spanned from "choose-your-own-cuisine" cooking stations, to interactive screens that show the provenance of your fish, to employing knowledgeable concierge staff, even to simply better parking systems.

-This vast array of ideas were presented and shared amongst the group, and talked through as a form of makeshift testing.
-Some ideas were championed and some ideas were agreed to be sent back to the prototype phase, however the lessons learned by the group in going through this agile process were invaluable.
+These vast arrays of ideas were presented and shared amongst the group, and talked through as a form of makeshift testing.
+Some ideas were championed, and some ideas were agreed to be sent back to the prototype phase, however the lessons learned by the group in going through this agile process were invaluable.

 By gaining a hands-on and practical understanding of the methods behind design thinking, the entire team were in agreement that the driving philosophies behind Food Agility will be core competencies of ours as we move forward and begin to undertake in more and more digital agrifood projects.